-- 13. As part of obtaining an understanding of the entity and its environment in accordance with SSA 315 (Revised),4 the auditor shall obtain a general understanding of: - (a) The legal and regulatory framework applicable to the entity and the industry or sector in which the entity operates; and - (b) How the entity is complying with that framework.
+- 13. As part of obtaining an understanding of the entity and its environment in accordance with SSA 315 (Revised 2021),4 the auditor shall obtain a general understanding of: - (a) The legal and regulatory framework applicable to the entity and the industry or sector in which the entity operates; and - (b) How the entity is complying with that framework.
 (Ref: Para.
 A11)

-4 SSA 315 (Revised), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment, paragraph 11.
+4 SSA 315 (Revised 2021), Identifying and Assessing the Risks of Material Misstatement, paragraph 19.